Vest Family Trust – how to wind up old Family Trust

 • For asset protection, his dead wife is the Appointor/Guardian.
 This is during her lifetime.

-Normally the Vesting Day is 80 years minus one day.
+Normally, the Vesting Day is 80 years minus one day.
 For this Family Trust Deed, the Vesting Date is:

 “Vesting Day is the 21st anniversary of the death of the last survivor of the issue of the now living of his Late Majesty King George VI or such earlier day as the Trustee may in their absolute discretion at any time during the lifetime of the Guardian with the consent of the Guardian OR if the Vesting Day is later than the day of the death of the last surviving Guardian then after such last-mentioned date without any consent appoints PROVIDED ALWAYS that notwithstanding anything herein contained all powers and dispositions made by or pursuant to or contained in this Deed which but for this provision would or might vest take effect or be exercisable after the expiration of the perpetuity period shall vest and take effect and be exercisable only until the last day of the perpetuity period.”